How do you set the right New Year’s Resolution? What makes it a good New Year’s resolution?

 Bye Bye Generic Genie

-Forget what society or anyone tells you what your resolution should be.
+Forget what society or anyone else tells you that your resolution should be.

-It should be personal to you, not some generic choice on the prescribed life’s checklist.
+It should be personal to you, not some generic choice on the prescribed life checklist.

 You are most likely to resolve your great conflict than to do something superficial that doesn’t actually have meaning to you.